BCelina/Labyrinth/README.md

   Enter - give up, show solution;

-Check LabyrinthGame.pdf or LabyrinthGame.docx for the documentation.
+Check LabyrinthGame.pdf for the documentation.

 Check code for details.